Recent Theoretical Advances in Non-Convex Optimization: Stochastic First-Order Methods

 \subsubsection{Assumptions on the Stochastic Gradient}

 In addition to assumption \eqref{eq:bounded_var}, which is quite restrictive, there exist several other assumptions on the stochastic gradient studied in the literature.
-Recently Khaled and Richt\'{a}rik \cite{khaled2020better} proposed a simple and unified way to cover the most popular ones. \begin{assumption}[Expected Smoothness; Assumption 2 from \cite{khaled2020better}] The second moment of stochastic gradients satisfies
+Recently in \cite{khaled2020better} it was proposed a simple and unified way to cover the most popular ones. \begin{assumption}[Expected Smoothness; Assumption 2 from \cite{khaled2020better}] The second moment of stochastic gradients satisfies

 for some $A, B, C \ge 0$ and for all $x\in\R^n$. \end{assumption} This assumption generalizes the notion of expected smoothness introduced and adjusted for convex problems in \cite{gower2019sgd}.
 Moreover, the following assumptions are stronger than Assumption~\ref{as:expected_smoothness} or can be seen as special cases of Assumption~\ref{as:expected_smoothness} (see more details and formal proofs in \cite{khaled2020better}).